kcaisley/frida/docs/rust.md

 Macros

 The levels of organization are modules -> files -> crates -> workspaces?

 # questions for Substrate devs

-So first, I guess I could summarize my research project.
+to summarize my research project.
 I'm building a readout IC (28nm bulk CMOS) for a 1 Mpixel, 80kHz frame rate transmission electron camera.
 Each column-parallel readout channel should probably fit within the 60 µm pixel pitch and measure the column current at 10 Ms/s with a 8+ bit resolution.
 The data from each channel will then be buffered, seralized, and transmitted out over short (25 cm) wireline links.
 I'd like to try different configurations of ADC speed, ADC resolution, buffer size, serializer ratio, wireline link speed, and number of links.
 I'm hoping the generation of these narrow 60 µm channel slices, to be then arranged in parallel, is an appropriate use case for Substrate.

 1. I'm still wrapping my head around the Substrate API, and how Rust modules, crates (and workspaces?) are used to organize it.
 If I understand correctly: The `substrate` crate is the top-level API which user written generators import and interface with, with the exception of "plugin" crates for connection to external tools like DRC, LVS, and ngspice/spectre simulation.
 And rust crates for a PDK.